-The City of Austin supports funding that will enable first responders to protect the health, well-being, and safety of residents.
-The Expanded Mobile Crisis Outreach Team (EMCOT) provides a team of mental health professionals who respond to emergencies which involve a psychiatric crisis.
+The City of Austin supports funding that will enable first responders to protect the health, well-being, and safety of residents, including innovative solutions like the Emergency Triage, Treat, and Transport Model (ET3 Model).
+Additionally, the Expanded Mobile Crisis Outreach Team (EMCOT) provides a team of mental health professionals who respond to emergencies which involve a psychiatric crisis.
 EMCOT was established in 2013 with funding from the 1115 Medicaid Waiver; however, due to changes to the Waiver, EMCOT has not been eligible for funds since August 31, 2018.
 The City supports policies, regulations, and legislation that would once again make federal funding available for EMCOT.

 The City of Austin, the State of Texas, and other regional partners administer several programs to promote maternal and early childhood health; many of them are federally funded.
-The City appreciates the recent reauthorization of Maternal, Infant, and Early Childhood Home Visiting Program (MIECHV) through FY 2022 and recent funding increases for the Maternal and Child Health Block Grant and WIC.
+The City appreciates the recent reauthorization of Maternal, Infant, and Early Childhood Home Visiting Program (MIECHV) through FY 2022 and recent funding increases for the Maternal and Child Health Block Grant and the Women, Infant and Children Program (WIC).
 The City also appreciates the recent long-term reauthorization of the Children's Health Insurance Program (CHIP) which provides a broad foundation for children's health.
 The City of Austin supports continued and increased funding of programs targeted at maternal and early childhood health, including legislation that increases the quality of and access to prenatal and postpartum health services for low-income mothers and health services for low-income infants and toddlers and legislation that provides maternal protections and supports breastfeeding mothers.

 The City of Austin supports high quality child care and supports legislation that creates equitable access to and availability of affordable, quality child care and education for all families of children age birth to five.
-The City also supports family support programs including evidence-based home visiting.
+The City also supports family support programs including evidence based home visiting.
 The City supports legislation that utilizes an intergenerational, results-focused, evidence-based effort to improve the well-being of future generations.